near/docs/docs/faq/naj-faq.md

 ### How are Jest Tests Configured?

-**Question:** Gah!
-I feel like I'm so close with these Jest tests, but I just don't know what's happening behind the scenes?
-Where are these magic objects being set up?

-Answer: We feel your pain.
-Check out the package.json file of some of our examples, particularly near the bottom where there's this block:
+> Check out the package.json file of some of our examples, particularly near the bottom where there's this block:

 ```json
   "jest": {